 The GDPR guards the protection of personal data and implies various rights and obligations for the data subject, the data processor and the data controller.

 For research data the rights and obligations of the GDPR are part of a bigger picture: the research data management policy of Hasselt University.
-Research data may include personal data and this should be made clear in the research data management of the researcher.
+Research data may include personal data and the researcher must oblige the GDPR througout his research data management.
 Good research data management should also observe other legal, ethical and integrity principles besides the GDPR.

 If you have questions regarding privacy, you can contact: email@example.com